PostgREST/postgrest/docs/how-tos/working-with-postgresql-data-types.rst

       }
     EOF

-You can also query data using the arrow operators.
+You can also query the data using arrow operators.
 See :ref:`composite_array_columns`.

 Ranges
 ------

-To illustrate how to work with `ranges <https://www.postgresql.org/docs/current/rangetypes.html>`_, let's use the following table as an example:
+PostgREST allows you to handle `ranges <https://www.postgresql.org/docs/current/rangetypes.html>`_.

 .. code-block:: postgres